yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - basic_ai_auto_attack is defaulted to 0.
 This turns on or off the Basic AI script using auto-attacks.

 - script_dialog is defaulted to 1.
 This turns on or off hover text appearing when certain abilities are used in combat.

+- target_dancing_sword is defaulted to 1.
+This targets Dancing Swords with Magic Missiles when no other enemies are present/targetable.

 ## Special Thanks